 KACo Educating Youth - K.E.Y.

-By exciting youth at an early age about county government, it opens a door for their generation to get involved with their local community.
-To learn how their government works.
-How they (the students) are affected nearly every day by decisions made by their county government.
-It also allows youngsters to teach or energize their parents about county government, thus providing counties with a more invested and educated citizenry.
+By educating youth at an early age about county government, it opens the door for future generations of leaders to get involved within their local communities.
+It also provides the opportunity to learn how local government works and how citizens (including students) are affected nearly every day by county government decisions.
+The program also creates an opportunity for students to teach their parents about local government and encourage participation.
+Ultimately, K.E.Y. hopes to provide counties with a better educated and more invested community.